jpedro1992/scheduler-plugins/kep/260-network-aware-scheduling/README.md

 However, to make better decisions concerning latency, we need accurate and up-to-date information regarding cluster latency.

 Experiments are planned to evaluate the overhead of our design in different topologies.
-We also aim to study the frequency of the Netperf measurements and the trade-off between monitoring frequencies and accuracy.
+We also aim to study the frequency of the netperf measurements and the trade-off between monitoring frequencies and accuracy.

 At a later stage, other algorithms for weight calculation can be added and supported (e.g., [Bellman Ford](https://www.geeksforgeeks.org/bellman-ford-algorithm-dp-23/)).